Prostitution in Libya

 Prostitution in Libya is illegal, but common.
 Since the country's Cultural Revolution in 1973, laws based on Sharia law's zina are used against prostitutes; the punishment can be 100 lashes.
 Exploitation of prostitutes, living off the earnings of prostitution or being involved in the running of brothels is outlawed by Article 417 of the Libyan Penal Code.
 Buying sexual services isn't prohibited by law, but may contravene Sharia law.

 Many of the sex workers are from Nigeria (over 1,000 in 2015).
 There are also sex workers from other sub-Saharan African countries such as Ghana, Liberia and Sierra Leone.
 Desperate to flee the poverty of their countries, they have often been trafficked to Libya with the promise of a job in Italy.
 Some are working as prostitutes in Libya to pay off debt bondage in the hope of travelling on to Italy.

+History

+Historically, prostitution was connected to slavery in Libya.
+The Islamic Law formally prohibited prostitution.
+However, since the principle of concubinage in Islam in Islamic Law allowed a man to have sexual intercourse with his female slave, prostitution in the Islamic world was commonly practiced by a pimp selling his female slave on the slave market to a client, who was then allowed to have sex with her as her new owner; the client would then cancel his purchase and return the slave to her pimp on the pretext of discontent, which was a legal and accepted method for prostitution in the Islamic world.

+During the Ottoman period, the authorities are known to have tolerated prostitution in the Libyan port cities; prostitutes are noted to have been destitute women, such as widows and women abandoned by their families for indiscretion, or European and Black African slave women.

+During the Italian colonial rule, the Italians introduced the same form of regulated prostitution system in Tripolitania and Cirenaica which they used in their other colonies as well as in Italy itself, with licensed brothels staffed with registered prostitutes subjected to regular medical checks.
+Brothels and prostitution remained legal after the independence of Libya.

-The former leader of the country, Colonel Gaddafi, ordered the closure of Libya's brothels when he came to power in the 1969 Libyan coup d'état.
+After the 1969 Libyan coup d'état, the new leader of the country, Muammar Gaddafi, ordered the closure of Libya's brothels.
+Four years later, in 1973, prostitution was outlawed.